Hack Tech

 Network Protocols Field Guide

 Knowing how data moves lets you defend it.
-Each protocol brief below mirrors the format of a classic field card—purpose, ports, mechanics, and a tangible use case.
+Each protocol brief below mirrors the format of a classic field card— purpose, ports, mechanics, and a tangible use case.
 Keep it on hand when planning network segmentation, hardening ingress controls, or spotting suspicious traffic on the wire.
+All testing guidance presumes written authorization and is framed for defensive assessment.

 1. FTP (File Transfer Protocol)